seL4/docs/Hardware/HiKey.rst

 {{{#!highlight bash numbers=off
 cd linaro-edk2
 patch -p1 < ~/Downloads/hikey.patch
+# Then return to the main directory hikey-flash
 }}}
 == 6.Modifying the firmware ==
 If settings are required to be changed while in EL3 then the file in arm-trusted-firmware/bl1/bl1_main.c can be modified.
 To disable the prefetcher obtain the patch file from [[attachment:bl1_main.patch]] and follow the below steps.